amsehili/auditok/doc/command_line_usage.rst

     --debug-file FILE     Save processing operations to the specified file.

     Input-Output options::
     input                 Input audio or video file.
-Use '-' for stdin [Default: read from a microphone using PyAudio].
+Use '-' for stdin [Default: read from a microphone using sounddevice].
     -I INT, --input-device-index INT
                             Audio device index [Default: None].
-Optional and only effective when using PyAudio.
+Optional and only effective when reading from a microphone.
     -F INT, --audio-frame-per-buffer INT
                             Audio frame per buffer [Default: 1024].
-Optional and only effective when using PyAudio.
+Optional and only effective when reading from a microphone.
     -f STRING, --input-format STRING
                             Specify the input audio file format.
 If not provided, the format is inferred from the file extension.
-If the output file name lacks an extension, the format is guessed from the file header (requires pydub).
+If the output file name lacks an extension, the format is guessed from the file header (requires ffmpeg).
 If neither condition is met, an error is raised.
     -M FLOAT, --max-read FLOAT
                             Maximum data (in seconds) to read from a microphone or a file [Default: read until the end of the file or stream].
     -L, --large-file      Whether the input file should be treated as a large file.
 If True, data will be read from file on demand, otherwise all audio data is loaded into memory before tokenization.
     -O FILE, --save-stream FILE
                             Save read audio data (from a file or a microphone) to a file.
 If omitted, no audio data will be saved.
     -o STRING, --save-detections-as STRING
                             Specify the file name format to save detected events.
                             You can use the following placeholders to construct the output file name: {id} (sequential, starting from 1), {start}, {end}, and {duration}.
 Time placeholders are in seconds.
+Example:
-                            Example: 'Event_{id}{start}-{end}{duration:.3f}.wav'
+                            'Event_{id}{start}-{end}{duration:.3f}.wav'
     -j FLOAT, --join-detections FLOAT
                             Join (glue) detected audio events with a specified duration of silence between them.
-To be used in combination with the
-                            --save-stream / -O option.
+To be used in combination with the --save-stream / -O option.
     -T STRING, --output-format STRING
                             Specify the audio format for saving detections and/or the main stream.
 If not provided, the format will be (1) inferred from the file extension or (2) default to raw format.
     -u INT/STRING, --use-channel INT/STRING
                             Specify the audio channel to use for tokenization when the input stream is multi-channel (0 refers to the first channel).
 By default, this is set to None, meaning all channels are used, capturing any valid audio event from any channel.
 Alternatively, set this to 'mix' (or 'avg'/'average') to combine all channels into a single averaged channel for tokenization.
-Regardless of theoption chosen, saved audio events will have the same number of channels as the input stream.
+                            Regardless of the option chosen, saved audio events will have the same number of channels as the input stream.
 [Default: None, use all channels].

     Tokenization options::
     Set audio events' duration and set the threshold for detection.

     -a FLOAT, --analysis-window FLOAT
                             Specify the size of the analysis window in seconds.
                             [Default: 0.01 (10ms)].
     -n FLOAT, --min-duration FLOAT
                             Minimum duration of a valid audio event in seconds.
                             [Default: 0.2].
     -m FLOAT, --max-duration FLOAT
                             Maximum duration of a valid audio event in seconds.
                             [Default: 5].
     -s FLOAT, --max-silence FLOAT
                             Maximum duration of consecutive silence allowed within a valid audio event in seconds.
-[Default: 0.3]
-    -d, --drop-trailing-silence
+[Default: 0.3] -d, --drop-trailing-silence
+                            [Deprecated: use max_trailing_silence=0 in the Python
+                            API instead.]
 Remove trailing silence from a detection.
 [Default: trailing silence is retained].
     -R, --strict-min-duration
                             Reject events shorter than --min-duration, even if adjacent to the most recent valid event that reached max-duration.
 [Default: retain such events].
     -e FLOAT, --energy-threshold FLOAT
                             Set the log energy threshold for detection.
                             [Default: 50]

     Audio parameters::
     Set audio parameters when reading from a headerless file (raw or stdin) or when using custom microphone settings.

     -r INT, --rate INT    Sampling rate of audio data [Default: 16000].
     -c INT, --channels INT